Riser17/EventTicketApp/README.md

 # Event Management Backend

 This is the backend for the Event Management Application, built with Node.js, Express, and MongoDB.
-It provides RESTful APIs to manage events, including creating, updating, fetching, and deleting event records.
+It provides RESTful APIs to manage events, including fetching all event records.

 ## Table of Contents